Sneed: Rauner opens up on religion in launching hate-crimes plan

 Gov. Bruce Rauner plans to step up big time to fight hate crimes in Illinois.

-“To me social justice and equal treatment and respect for each other’s religious freedom is so important, it has become a topic which makes me very emotional,” said Rauner, who plans to present a four-point plan on the issue at the Holocaust Museum Humanitarian Awards Dinner Wednesday night.
+“To me, social justice and equal treatment and respect for each other’s religious freedom is so important, it has become a topic which makes me very emotional,” said Rauner, who presented a four-point plan on the issue at the Holocaust Museum Humanitarian Awards Dinner on Wednesday night.

 “I am so passionate about it,” he told Sneed in a phone interview.
 “I come from a very diverse religious background and am very proud of the faiths that have comprised my family.